+C:\Users\<User name>\AppData\Local\Temp)

-- 1 (Windows platforms only) Browse to the user Temp folder (default user or user that runs the Business Process Monitor, usual path is C:\Documents and Settings\<User name>\Local Settings\Temp) and perform the following actions: - > Select Properties from the right-click menu for the folder. - > In the displayed Temp Properties dialog box, select the Security tab. - Select the user in the Name area, then in the Permissions area select the Allow check box for Full Control. - > Click OK to save your changes and close the dialog box. - 2 (Windows platforms only) Browse to the Windows installation folder (usual path C:\WINNT\Temp) and repeat the actions described in step 1 on page 75. - 3 (Windows and Solaris platforms) Browse to the default Workspace directory for Business Process Monitor and repeat the actions described in step 1 on page 75.
+In the Temp directory, perform the following actions:

+- > Select Properties from the right-click menu for the folder. - > In the displayed Temp Properties dialog box, select the Security tab. - Select the user in the Name area, then in the Permissions area select the Allow check box for Full Control. - ► Click OK to save your changes and close the dialog box. - 2 (Windows platforms only) Browse to the Temp directory in the Windows installation folder (usual path C:\<Windows installation folder>\Temp) and repeat the actions described in step 1 of this procedure. - 3 (Windows and Solaris platforms) Browse to the default workspace directory for Business Process Monitor: - ► For Windows platforms, repeat the actions described in step 1 of this procedure. - ► For Solaris platforms, grant read, write, and execute permissions. - 4 (Windows and Solaris platforms) Browse to the default application directory for Business Process Monitor: - ► For Windows platforms, repeat the actions described in step 1 of this procedure. - ► For Solaris platforms, grant read, write, and execute permissions.